nichoth/nqueens-local-search/readme.md

 Time = worst case number of boards that you have to look at. **What is this for incomplete algorithms?**

 ## Simulated Annealing ##
 Simulated Annealing will find a global maximum.
-It uses rondomeness to avoid getting stuck at a local maximum.
+It uses rondomness to avoid getting stuck at a local maximum.
 The algorithm is similar to local search:

 * Start with a random board
 * Generate neighbor states, and choose a random neighbor.